a-trost/old-portfolio-site/content/pages/success/index.md

 title: Success
 ---

-Thank you. <br />
+Thanks for reaching out! <br />
-I will answer to your message as soon as possible.
+I'll get back to you as soon as I can.